joshzireva/Sales-Dashboard-/README.md

 # Sales Dashboard by Joshua Zireva
+### Overview

-A report on sales of cookies sold in united states of America over a period of three years for the years ranging from year 2020 to 2022.
+This sales dashboard aims to provide insights into the sales performance of a cookie company in United States.
+By analyzing various aspects of sales data, we seek to identify trends, make data driven recommendations and gain deeper understanding of company's performance.
+This dashboard is for a period of three years for the years ranging from year 2020 to 2022.

 ### Data Source
 Sales data: The primary dataset used for this project is the "Sales_Data.csv" file containing details of each sale made by the company.